 So you can freshen up festival style.

 Be really nice to them.
 I mean REALLY nice.
 Same goes for the person at the check-in desk.
 Not just because it is nice to be nice (it really is!) but because while you’re chilling, watching movies and drinking the plane dry of gin, they are calmly keeping hundreds of people happy.
-For up to 18 hours at a time (yep, Qatar are about launch an 18-hour direct flight from Doha to Auckland.
-Crazy).
-They hold all the power and being super nice and appreciative of the service they are providing means that if you do end up having an issue (such as when Virgin Atlantic managed to ‘lose’ my gluten-free meal recently) they are much more inclined to help you out (the attendant went out of their way to make sure I had loads to eat).
-Plus a smile and thank you often means they slip you a few extra bottle of gin.
+For up to 18 hours at a time (yep, Qatar Airways is about launch an 18-hour direct flight from Doha to Auckland.
+Crazy) they hold all the power and being super nice and appreciative of the service they are providing means that if you do end up having an issue (such as when Virgin Atlantic managed to ‘lose’ my gluten-free meal recently) they are much more inclined to help you out (the attendant went out of their way to make sure I had loads to eat).
+Plus a smile and thank you often means they slip you a few extra bottles of gin.

 You’ll spend your whole trip thinking about what time it is where you left but as soon as you get on board get in your destination headspace.
 Try and sleep during your new night.
 Try and stay awake with a movie marathon during their day.
 This will naturally help you adjust when you arrive.

 This one is SUPER important!
 You need to sleep only at night.
 Simple right?
 Wrong.
 It can be painfully hard when you might not have slept in days to resist the temptation to go to bed as soon as you arrive.
 However, unless your flight lands at 10pm, this will probably mess you up.
 Your body still thinks it is in the time zone you left not the one you have arrived in, so if you sleep odd hours you are not helping it to get on track.
 You can spend days waking up at 2am, as that is probably 2pm where you came from, as your body doesn’t understand why you are sleeping.
 This leaves you like a zombie for the first week of your holiday (and after you get back) because you haven’t synced your body clock.
 Stay up.
 Stay awake.
 Use your exhaustion to make sure you sleep through that first night properly and you will thank yourself for it.
 That said, if you fly in very early in the morning, you can grab a quick nap as long as you set that alarm to wake you by lunchtime.
-You won’t want to get up, it will probably make you feel worse to begin with, but you can’t have more than a couple of hours or you will be up A.L.L night.
+You won’t want to get up, it will probably make you feel worse to begin with, and you can’t have more than a couple of hours or you will be up A.L.L night.

-Which leads me to my next section, Partying.
+Which leads me to my next section: partying.
 I once thought I would be a genius and land straight off the plane and head out to party all night with my friends.
 It’s fine, I thought, I will just party through the jet lag!
 Sweet Jesus, it was a terrible idea.
 It doesn’t cure the jet lag, it postpones it.
 So once I had recovered from my epic hangover, I then had to spend 3 days adjusting my sleeping patterns.
 I spent the first week of my trip exhausted, unable to enjoy anything and struggling to sleep at night.
 Of course, having a couple of drinks on the evening you arrive is fine- in fact, it might help, but do not stay up all night!